musslick/contributor-onboarding/docs/index.md

 ### Writing Unit Tests

+First, create an issue for a test you want to add.
+Then follow the procedure above (create a branch for the issue, then checkout that branch).

 To write a unit test, you need to create a new file in the `tests` directory with the name `test_<module>.py`, where `<module>` is the name of the module you want to test.
 See the example in the repo.